-- Tribes have adopted new laws and codes to implement these authorities and processes. - Tribes have gained some experience with the development and approval of a cleanup plan through: implementing brownfield 104(k) cleanup grants; and/or - ✓ TRP 128(a) grant funded site specific cleanups.
+- Some Tribes have adopted new laws and codes to implement these authorities and processes. - Tribes have gained some experience with the development and approval of a cleanup plan through TRP 128(a) grant funded site specific cleanups. - Tribes have gained expertise through oversight of cleanups by other parties.